 At this time, CPAP Supplies does not bill insurance companies for purchases.
 However, we do provide you with all of the necessary HCPCS codes and ICD9 code information on your invoice so that you can easily file for reimbursement from your insurance company.

-We unfortunately at this time only have one storefront location in Orland Park, IL.
+We unfortunately at this time only have one storefront location in Bellingham, WA.
 As our rapid growth continues, we will keep you informed of new storefront locations throughout the United States.

 There is a great deal of information on the internet concerning CPAP Machines.
 While most of this information is accurate, please seek out as much information as possible.
 Things to consider are: type of usage, do you travel; do you need humidification, weight of the machine, size of the machine, noise level, etc.